After the lease versus buy analysis has been conducted, the decision to lease is typically made for excellent financial reasons, which may include:

 Lease classification testing

-Today, companies need to consider how this decision will coordinate with the new lease accounting standards.
-Under the lease test of FAS 13 and ASC 840, leases were kept off the balance sheet by avoiding classification as a finance lease.
+Today, companies need to consider how this decision will coordinate with ASC 842.
+Under the lease test of FASB 13 and ASC 840, leases were kept off the balance sheet by avoiding classification as a finance lease.

 Leases are required to be classified into two categories: operating leases or finance leases.
 Under the new standards, most leases will be classified as finance leases, with exceptions for short-term leases and low-value leases.
 As required by the new FASB lease accounting standards, the next step is the classification of the lease and that classification will be retained throughout the life of the lease unless there is a change such as a contract modification, or a change in whether a purchase option is implemented.